 Browse goods produced with child labor or forced labor;

-See what governments can to do end child labor.
+See what governments can to do end child labor; and

 Using this app can be a starting point to empower yourself with knowledge about child labor or forced labor around the world.
 Anyone with an interest in these issues - governments, businesses, academics, civil society, and consumers - can use it as a source of information to begin asking questions, taking action, and demanding change.

-The updated app includes new child labor data from 131 countries included in the 2019 Findings on the Worst Forms of Child Labor (The TDA Report) as well as, for the first time ever, a country profile for Mexico!
-Also included are details on 25 additions to and 1 removal from the 2020 List of Goods Produced by Child Labor or Forced Labor.
+The updated app includes new child labor data from 131 countries included in the 2020 Findings on the Worst Forms of Child Labor (The TDA Report) as well as, for the first time ever, information on ILAB’s projects to combat child labor and forced labor in each country!
+Also included are details on 1 new addition from China to the List of Goods Produced by Child Labor or Forced Labor.

 We are also making the data available to developers to use in their own applications, data visualizations, and mashups with other data sets through our API.